raphaelr/node_pcap-ffi/doc/input/api/open-close.md

   as much packets as it can store in it's buffer before returning.
   Default: `0`

+## pcap.openOffline
+    var handle = pcap.openOffline(filename);

+Opens a capture file which was previously recorded.

+* `filename`: Filename of the capture file.

 ## pcap.openDead
     var handle = pcap.openDead([linktype], [snaplen]);